nicolasb183/electricity_pillory/README.md

 click on "Save and Test".
 If everything went right you now added your influxDB datasource to grafana.
 #### Add your first dashboard
 A default dashboard is added to the repository and can be used in order to do some initial checks.
 Feel free to modify/change the dashboard in whatever way you like.
 In order to add the dashboard go to the plus sign (+) and click on "import".
 Next click on "Upload JSON file".
 Choose the "Solar_dashjson.json" file from the Electricity Pillory.
+For the "Solar_dashjson.json" you need to specify production/consumtion (produktion/forbrug) in the "Afdeling" field when adding a users, as the dash is filtering the data based on those attributes.
 ## Default settings
 ### Add a user
 ```localhost:5000```